Let's review why did oil collapse back in 2015 and 2016 and see if we can use the information for today.

-Finally, oil has gotten crushed!
-We haven't seen this large of a decline in oil in years as momentum speculators rushed out like someone discovering their Match.com date looks nothing like their picture!
-One can say that the decline in oil prices was sparked by fears over slower US economic growth, but who are we kidding?
-Someone who was long oil panicked, leading to more panic, followed by even more PANIC!!!
+Finally, oil has gotten crushed in 2015 and 2016 and remains depressed in 2017.
+We haven't seen this large of a decline in oil in years as momentum speculators rushed out like someone discovering their Match.com date looks nothing like their picture.
+Nobody would have guessed oil prices would have declined by 50% over the past 10 months.

 Who knows where oil prices will go from here.
 Given most speculators are nothing more than momentum investors, you know that many of them who've been long oil have lost a lot of money.
 What happens when you lose a lot of money all of the sudden?
 You become shell shocked and end up doing nothing for a while until momentum returns.

 It's really too early whether oil will climb back, but I'm betting money in my Motif Investing portfolio that oil prices will rebound.
 I've got oil exposure in USO and Chevron, for example.